 As a new CEO, it is only a matter of time before you have to fire someone for the first time.
 Nobody starts a company to fire people, but the reality is that it is rare to run a company for any real length of time without having to do it.

 There are many different reasons why you might need to do this.
 There are a variety of performance reasons and, particularly in fast-growing companies, there is the issue of people who simply don’t scale—some people are a lot better at starting companies than they are at leading large teams.
-I’ve written about a variety of these groups and their characteristics before so I won’t repeat that all here.

 I am also not going to talk about laying people off or making them redundant, which is a related but actually very different process.
 Today I’m going to focus on the steps you need to take before firing someone for the first time.
 For obvious reasons, it’s a subject that is not commonly discussed, so my intention is help CEOs and founders find their way along a path full of potential difficulties, embarrassments and awkwardness.